A SIMPLE ACT OF KINDNESS

 It was just like

 tip.
-Worked like a charm.
-I even tried smiling once in a while.
+Lo and behold, I even tried smiling once in a while.
 My poor

 crooked face struggled to remember how, but with practice eventually I